GodotSteam/GodotSteam/README.md

 # GodotSteam for GDNative
-Steam API for the Godot game engine (version 4.x).
+An open-source and fully functional Steamworks SDK / API module and plug-in for the Godot Game Engine (version 4.x).
 For the Windows, Linux, and Mac platforms.

 Additional flavors include:
 - [Godot 3.x](https://github.com/Gramps/GodotSteam/tree/master)